 - Low-profile-Same benefits as centrifugal, great for tight cluttered spaces and can be placed flat, on its side, and on its back blowing towards the ceiling.
 Also pulls air down from the ceiling into the top of the air mover.

 Placement of Air Movers

 In order to optimize airflow, you must place the air movers with the least amount of obstructions directly in front of the air mover.
 Secondly, you must place air movers in a continuous path, avoiding pointing them where the air path collides.
-Some air movers, like the AF Elite, have arrows on the side of the fan to assist with placement.
+Some air movers, like the SS 3000, have arrows on the side of the fan to assist with placement.
 For this particular air mover, you do not want to place the equipment with the arrows facing each other.

 Air movers for bed bug treatments should be placed at a 22-45 angle at a wall will perform two key functions: 1) driving measurable airflow into the wall voids, and 2) creating a “richochet” affect that helps heated air bounce to the adjoining wall, creating a circular or “vortex” affect.
 To see this placement, click here.
 Placing a fan the opposite side of the room at the same angle, discharging away from the other air mover, will help create a circular motion in the room and even out the temperature.
 Axial air movers have a tendency to be a better choice for this function, as the larger air path will help cover a broader surface of the walls.
 The exception is when furniture creates obstructions, or there is not enough room to place the axial.
 In this case, a low-profile air mover would be a good choice since it can sit on its side, and fit in a narrow space.